FF-LOGO: Cross-Modality Point Cloud Registration with Feature Filtering and Local to Global Optimization: EXPERIMENT

 The quantitative results are shown in Table~\ref{tab:method_comparison}.
 In addition to the latest cross-source registration methods, performance tests of many other homomodal point cloud registration benchmarks are also reported.
 Our method significantly outperforms the current state-of-the-art method, GCC, in recall rate, increasing from 40.59\% to 75.74\%.
 TE and RE are slightly higher than the current lowest method because they are calculated only based on successfully recalled samples.

-It can be observed that among conventional optimization methods, RANSAC\cite{fischler1981random}, ICP\cite{besl1992method}, and its variants like TrICP\cite{Chetverikov_Stepanov_Krsek_2005}, CICP\cite{tazir2018cicp}, PICP\cite{jubran2021provably}, and Super4PCS\cite{Mellado_Aiger_Mitra_2014}, do not show significant advantages in recall rate and estimation error.
-The graph matching-based GCTR\cite{Huang_Fan_Wu_Zhang_Yuan_2019} has an even lower recall rate, while methods based on Gaussian Mixture Model (GMM), such as FilterReg\cite{Gao_Tedrake_2019}, demonstrate relatively better recall rates and moderate estimation errors.
-Among deep neural network-based methods, apart from IDAM\cite{li2020iterative}, DGR\cite{Choy_Dong_Koltun_2020}, and FMR\cite{Huang_Mei_Zhang_2020} all exhibit higher-than-average recall rates and relatively lower estimation errors compared to conventional optimization methods.
-It's noteworthy that the avant-garde cross-modality point cloud registration technique, GCC\cite{zhao2023accurate}, eclipses the DGR method, which harnesses deep neural network feature mapping, in recall metrics, setting a new benchmark.
+Conventional optimization methods such as RANSAC\cite{fischler1981random}, ICP\cite{besl1992method}, and its variants like TrICP\cite{Chetverikov_Stepanov_Krsek_2005}, CICP\cite{tazir2018cicp}, PICP\cite{jubran2021provably}, and Super4PCS\cite{Mellado_Aiger_Mitra_2014}, do not show significant advantages in recall rate and estimation error.
+The graph matching-based GCTR\cite{Huang_Fan_Wu_Zhang_Yuan_2019} has an even lower recall rate, while methods based on Gaussian Mixture Model (GMM), such as FilterReg\cite{Gao_Tedrake_2019}, demonstrate relatively higher recall rates and moderate estimation errors.
+Apart from IDAM\cite{li2020iterative}, deep neural network-based methods such as DGR\cite{Choy_Dong_Koltun_2020}, and FMR\cite{Huang_Mei_Zhang_2020} all exhibit higher-than-average recall rates and relatively lower estimation errors compared to conventional optimization methods.
+Notably, the avant-garde cross-modality point cloud registration technique, GCC\cite{zhao2023accurate}, outperforms the DGR method, which harnesses deep neural network feature mapping in recall metrics, setting a new benchmark.
 Nonetheless, its sub-50\% recall rate underscores the inherent challenges plaguing the domain of cross-modality point cloud registration.
-This reflects the immense challenges in generalization for the current cross-modality point cloud registration problem.
-Existing methods still face significant hurdles in addressing the generalization of cross-modality point cloud registration.
+Existing methods still face significant hurdles in addressing cross-modality point cloud registration generalization.
 Our method offers a substantial improvement in generalization, achieving a recall rate of 75.74\%.
 Furthermore, while maintaining a high recall rate, our method also retains a relatively low level of estimation error compared to current methods, indicating its advantages in both generalization and accuracy.